 During breakfast, ask them to tell you what they need to do as soon as they finish cereal, and before they get dressed.

-At night, ask them what they need to do after they put on their pajamas and before they have their half hour of television time.
+At night, ask them what they need to do after they put on their pajamas and before they say “goodnight”.

-Put a handwritten note on their bathroom wall, next to their brushing chart, declaring publicly that they’re going to brush twice a day, every day.
+Ask them to write a note to themself and post it on their bathroom wall declaring publicly that they’re going to brush twice a day, every day.

 If your child made a commitment to brush, skipping brushing won’t be such an appealing option.